MicrosoftDocs/windows-powershell-docs/docset/windows/booteventcollector/undo-sbecactiveconfig.md

 The restored configuration is re-checked for validity, and refused if it has become corrupted.

-You must have the Builtin Adminstrator privilege to run this command.
+You must have the Builtin Administrator privilege to run this command.

 ## EXAMPLES